fulldivegames/sm64coopdx-VR-Physics-based/README.md

 You can also create the folder and transfer an extracted mod with ADB:

+NOTE: If you have a lot of mods, your game might take longer to load or sometimes not respond when launching.
+Resets or waiting often works.

 ```powershell
 adb shell mkdir -p /sdcard/SM64VR/mods
 adb push "C:\path\to\ExtractedModFolder" /sdcard/SM64VR/mods/